Collings A Esme - Brighton

 his family moved to 13 Alexandra Villas, Albert Road, in the West Hill

-Around 1902, Esme Collings took over a second studio at 89 Kings Road, Brighton, but this branch studio operated for only a couple of years.
+Around 1902, Arthur Esme Collings took over a second studio at 89 Kings Road, Brighton, but this branch studio operated for only a couple of years.
 For a brief period around 1905, Esme Collings was also in business at 143 Ditchling Road, Brighton, but by 1906 this studio had also closed.
 Collings was personally in charge of the studio at 120 Western Road, Hove until the Spring of 1906.
 On 24th May 1906, the studio in Western Road, Hove was brought under the control of the firm Esme Collings (Hove) Ltd. From around 1898, Arthur Esme Collings was focussing on his talents as a miniature painter (see below) and so for much of the time he left the portrait photography side of his business to his partners and associates.
-By 1906 Arthur Esme Collings was not actively involved in taking portraits at the Western Road studio.
+By 1906, Arthur Esme Collings was not actively involved in taking portraits at the Western Road studio.
 There is some evidence that Arthur Esme Collings had moved back to London before 1905.
-His wife, Keturah Collings, had opened her studio at 16 North Audley Street, London around 1905.
-When the 1911 census was taken, Arthur Esme Collings and his wife Keturah were residing at 25 Hillcroft Crescent, Ealing, Brentford, Middlesex.
+In the Summer of 1905, a former army officer named Richard Berwick Hope was describing himself as the Managing Director of Esme Collings Limited [See section on Richard Berwick Hope below].
+By this time, Arthur Esme Collings' wife, Keturah Collings, had opened her studio at 16 North Audley Street, London.
+When the 1911 census was taken, Arthur Esme Collings and his wife Keturah Collings were residing at 25 Hillcroft Crescent, Ealing, Brentford, Middlesex.
 On the census return, Arthur Collings is described as a a "Photographer", aged 51.
 No occupation is given for Arthur Esme Collings' forty-nine year old wife, although there is plenty of visual evidence to show that Keturah Collings was working professionally as a photographer during this period (see the section on "Keturah Collings - Artist and Photographer", below).
-In July 1910, Esme Collings Ltd was registered as a listed company.
-The studio still traded under the name of "Esme Collings", but the firm of Esme Collings Ltd consisted of three business partners - Albert Winder Grant (born 1869, Co.
+On 13th April 1908, Richard Berwick Hope, the owner of Esme Collings Limited, filed for bankruptcy.
+In July 1910, Esme Collings (Hove) Ltd was registered as a limited company.
+The studio still traded under the name of "Esme Collings", but the firm of Esme Collings (Hove) Ltd now consisted of three business partners - Albert Winder Grant (born 1869, Co.
 Tyrone, Ireland), a stock broker, and two professional photographers, Hal (Henry) Lawrence (born 1873, Nottingham) and William Leonard Staines (born 1881, London).
 The London branch of Esme Collings Ltd was dissolved in June 1913, but the company's studio in Hove carried on until at least 1915.
 The studio at 120 Western Road, Hove carried the name of Esme Collings Ltd until the beginning of the First World War.
 The studio is listed in Kelly's Sussex Directory of 1915, but it had closed down by 1918.
 It is recorded that Arthur Albert Esme Collings died in Eastbourne in 1936, at the age of 76.

 |